 We are currently undertaking a project preparing for the introduction of Member Self Service (MSS), to enable members to access their own pension record online.
-Work has started on the GMP reconciliation exercise and preparation for the 2016 Valuation of the Pension Fund.
+Work has started on the GMP reconciliation exercise and preparation for End of Year requirements, Annual Benefit Statements and the 2016 Valuation of the Pension Fund.